 December 24, 2010

 It was a night that no American will forget.
-On December 21, the Environmental Protection Agency responded to a call from researchers studying climate change effects in the Boreal forest, near Wisconsin’s Brule River area, 100 miles east of Duluth, Minn.
-The distress call came from the team’s administrative assistant, Lacy Mackey, who contacted police on a service ham radio during a winter storm after the power went out.
-The call indicated strange events at the site, including a lab researcher being knocked out by an intruder, a wolf specimen being stolen and placed into one of the labs, and findings of human hearts found in scat studies near the Brule River weir and fishway.
+On December 12th, the Environmental Protection Agency and Duluth Police Department responded to a call from researchers studying climate change effects in the Boreal forest, near Wisconsin’s Brule River area, 100 miles east of Duluth, Minn.
+The distress call came from the team’s administrative assistant, Lacy Mackey, who called for help from a service ham radio during a winter storm after the power went out.
+The call indicated strange events at the site, including a lab researcher being knocked out by an intruder, a wolf specimen being stolen and placed into the lab of the victim, and findings of human heart found in scat studies near the Brule River weir and fishway.

-The following morning, two police helicopters were dispatched and attempted to rescue two researchers, Greer Bailey and Ryan Emerson, who, according to journals found in the cabin commons, had traveled by snowmobile to investigate the fishway.
+The following morning, two police helicopters were dispatched and attempted to rescue two researchers, Ingrid Bailey and Charlie Emerson, who had traveled by snowmobile to investigate the fishway.
 Their rescue was unsuccessful, and efforts for continued search and rescue are underway.

-The other four scientists, Andrew Jackson (AJ) Brent and Richard “Husky” Shaw, along with their crew captain Sayid Jarvis, and the administrator are also still missing.
+The other four scientists–Andrew Jackson (AJ) Bren, Richard “Husky” Shaw, their crew captain Sayid Jarvis, and the administrator–are also still missing.
 The police reported that the eight cabins at the Brule River Research Site were in complete disarray, with signs of struggle, though no victims have yet been found.

-U.S. President Jed King called in the Army Reserve, and later the 75th Ranger Regiment, during the capture of five adults who may have been collaborating with others and allegedly kidnapped the scientists.
+U.S. President Jed King called in the Army Reserve, and later the 75th Ranger Regiment, after the capture of five adults who may have been collaborating with others and allegedly kidnapped the scientists.
 The Regiment is scouring the Brule River area for the victims and possible other kidnappers.
-The crime is seen as a terrorist action according to the president, involving non-agent, biological weapons.
+The crime is seen as a terrorist action, according to the president, involving non-agent biological weapons.

-On the first day of capture, she and Ryan huddled in the woods, wrapped in each other for warmth as their clothes had been stolen by the Others–the friends of the group of five who had been snarling and watching the attempted rescue from the forest.
+On the first day of capture, she and Charlie huddled in the woods, wrapped in each other for warmth as their clothes had been stolen by the Others–the wolf-like people who had been snarling and watching the attempted rescue from the forest.

 The man with the wolf-head had dragged them into a cozy of spruce trees north of the river.
 Then he never came back, and the Others with wolf-skins crept in.
-Greer felt at the time that they would be rescued.
+Ingrid felt at the time that they would be rescued.
 The helicopters were right there.
 When the man with the wolf-head didn’t come back, she reasoned that he had been arrested with the others.
-And then nobody found her and Ryan, and they had been guarded heavily, not able to call out to the rescue men.
+And then no rescuers found her and Charlie, and they had been guarded heavily, not able to call out.

 Years of science and study and wit ceased to matter, though did not cease to actually be, as more primitive desires and needs took over, humbling language, encouraging guttural basics.
-Greer felt the changes day to day and no longer was frightened of them.
-Fear only lay in the possibility that Ryan or the Others would leave, that she would, in fact, be rescued after all and join a world that no longer made sense on a biological level.
+Ingrid felt the changes day to day, and no longer was frightened of them.
+Fear only lay in the possibility that Charlie or the Others would leave, that she would, in fact, be rescued after all and join a world that no longer made sense on a biological level.

-Her name ceased being Greer.
+Her name ceased being Ingrid.
 Hair sprouted to keep her warm in the foggy nights and cold wintry mornings.
-One day she awoke, pushed Ryan away so she could pee, and then noticed others were arriving.
+One day she awoke, pushed Charlie away so she could pee, and then noticed others were arriving.
 She faintly recognized the faces, but did not put names to them, only “Those of the Before Life,” and even then she cared not to articulate the words, nor the concise thoughts—the people just were and had been from before.
-Old friends–a woman and three men.
+Old friends, a woman and three men.
 They all looked delicious.
 But they did not eat their own.

-Greer crouched, finding intense desire for one of the men who had black, curly hair.
-His name was Sayid, and he said his name to Ryan and Greer—with expectation in his eyes—though neither Ryan nor Greer cared about his name.
-She licked her lips and stared hungrily at Sayid with pale eyes while he looked down at her with disgust.
+Ingrid crouched, finding intense desire for one of the men who had black, curly hair.
+His name was Sayid, and he said his name to Charlie and Ingrid—with expectation in his eyes—though neither Charlie nor Ingrid cared about his name.
+She licked her lips and stared hungrily at Sayid with pale blue eyes while he looked down at her with disgust.
 Soon, he would feel as she did.
 She would have him too.

-They did not eat their own.
+They did not eat their own; they did not eat their own skinwalkers.
 That was an unspoken rule.
 They must eat the fish.
 They must eat the rabbits.
 They must eat the squirrel, the deer, the fox.
-They must eat the unsuspecting humans.
-And the latter was, by far, the rarest treat of them all, the highest protein meal, the final reward wrought from intense craving to be and to be fulfilled with what was missing in themselves.
+They must eat the unsuspecting men.
+And the latter was, by far, the rarest treat of them all, the highest protein meal, the final reward wrought from intense craving to be, and to be fulfilled, with what was missing within the skin-people: hearts.